Social Action Committee is one of the four committees that comprise our Social Justice Alliance. The other committees are:

 Click here to see our UUFSB Green Sanctuary Projects.

-Social Equality: For many years, UUFSB members have volunteered to tutor immigrant children in Farmingville.
+Social Equality: For many years, UUFSB members have partnered with others on Long Island to work for social justice.
 The November 2008 slaying of an immigrant in Patchogue reinforced our desire to focus on the broader issue of immigrant rights on Long Island.
 We are particularly interested in finding ways to respond to anti-immigrant hostility.
 We also plan to expand our support of Fair Trade programs and consider the issues behind the extreme poverty and lack of economic opportunity that plagues so much of the developing world.

 Peace: Our sixth principle calls us to strive for world community with peace, liberty, and justice for all.
 We are focusing on building support for campaigns to ban the use of landmines and cluster bombs and for the National Religious Coalition Against Torture.